mraspberry/python-myfantasyleague/README.md

 # python-myfantasyleague

-This is a python wrapper for www.myfantasyleague.com's API.
+This is a python wrapper for the MyFantasyLeague.com API.